 One-year Master programmes:

-- Term 1: end of September – December;
+- Semester 1: end of September – December 23/January *

 In order to participate in the exchange programme at Luiss Business School, incoming students should have a minimum of B2 level of English language.
 The level can be certified by Home university.